A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

 “The case recognized that religious freedom could be an issue going forward, but it left open what would happen,” Colby said.
 “With a 5-4 court, no one takes anyone for granted.
 A 6-3 would make people feel more comfortable.”

-Many religious conservative have been disappointed by decisions from Roberts, she said, such as how he sided with liberal justices on whether churches were unfairly treated in Nevada due to coronavirus restrictions.
-She said religious conservatives will be watching whether transgender bathroom access becomes more widespread and whether religious institutions will be pressured to comply.
+Many religious conservatives have been disappointed by decisions from Roberts, she said, such as how he sided with liberal justices on whether churches were unfairly treated in Nevada because of coronavirus restrictions.
+Colby said religious conservatives will be watching whether transgender bathroom access becomes more widespread and whether religious institutions will be pressured to comply.

 “Whatever happens with Justice Ginsburg’s seat does not mean one side is going to win or one side is going to lose automatically,” she said.